Toy Dogs

 • Brachycephalic Airway Syndrome

-Brachycephalic Airway Syndrome Toy breeds like the Pug or Shih Tzu, which are brachycephalic (short-nosed), are susceptible to airway problems, leading to difficulty breathing, snoring, and overheating.
+Toy breeds like the Pug or Shih Tzu, which are brachycephalic (short-nosed), are susceptible to airway problems, leading to difficulty breathing, snoring, and overheating.
 Hot weather can exacerbate breathing difficulties and strenuous exercise can trigger respiratory distress, so moderation is key.
-Keep your dog cool and feed Proflax Immunity & Vitality or Omega Vital to maintain healthy immune respiratory systems.
+Keep your dog cool and feed Immunity & Vitality or Omega Vital to maintain healthy immune respiratory systems.

 • Heart Conditions